Can Invisalign Widen Your Smile? Here’s What You Need to Know

 Surgical and Non-Surgical Options

-Unfortunately, when braces and Invisalign are ineffective in correcting a little smile, it often means at least minor surgery.
-The younger the patient the easier it is to correct the problem.
+When braces or Invisalign for narrow palate cases are not sufficient, treatment may require at least minor surgery.
+The younger the patient, the easier it is to correct structural issues.

 As recommended by the American Association of Orthodontists (AAO) children should see an orthodontist before their seventh birthday.
 This first examination is a baseline assessment.
 An orthodontist can predict potential future problems at that age.
 Using the child’s natural growth period, many problems can be corrected during Phase 1 Treatment.
 Not all children need this early intervention, but it is less traumatic if they exhibit severe problems.